 At the moment, some 2,000 people are being apprenticed or trained by the Swiss insurance industry.
 Women occupy over 30% of all higher management and executive positions.
-One in five employees works part-time, and one in four is active as a customer consultant.
-Across the globe, more than 150,000 people work for Swiss insurers.
+One in four employees works part-time, and one in three is active as a customer consultant.

 The employee statistics relate to all FINMA-licensed enterprises.
 Since 2006, they also comprises the health insurance sector including those employees that are active in non-mandatory health insurance.